 Picture having a large Marshall stack and not being able to turn the volume much past one to keep it at a manageable volume.
 This is not taking advantage of what the amp was designed for and can get boring really quick.
 This is due to the power amplifier tubes not saturating as much, and the tone being thin or weak.

-This is one of the reasons a lot of people choose a solid-state amp.
+One of the reasons a lot of people choose a solid-state amp is due to it is hard to overdrive tubes in a home environment.
 You can use one amp regardless of the watts of power for both playing gigs and still turn it down to for a near silent practice session at home.
 Of course you are also going to lose that vacuum tube saturation and responsiveness that only a tube amp can give.

 Before we get started on our list, let’s cover some basics of guitar tube amps.